Kanda River

 The Kanda River (神田川, Kandagawa) stretches 24.6 km from Inokashira Park in Mitaka to the Sumida River under the Ryōgoku Bridge at the boundary of Taitō, Chūō, and Sumida.
 Its entire length lies within Tokyo, Japan.
 It drains an area of 105.0 km².
-The government of Japan classifies it as a Class I river.
+The government of Japan classifies it as a Class A river.

 Tributaries and branches

 The Zenpukuji, Momozono, and Myōshō-ji rivers are tributaries of the Kanda.
 The outer moat of the Imperial Palace is also a tributary.
 The Nihonbashi River is a distributary of the Kanda.

-Kanda River Underground Diversion Channel
+History

+Originally the lower part of the river ran southwards into an inlet of the sea that ran northwards to present-day Hibiya and Kokyo Gaien plaza.
+During the rule of the shogun Tokugawa Hidetada, the river was diverted to flow into the Sumida River, with the spoil from the diversion used to reclaim the cove at Hibiya.